 “I want to make sure Gateways is there to support families, like they helped my family and my patients.”

-Mark is the facilities Manager at Westfield Geelong, and has an extensive background in facilities and operations management.
-Mark is also a volunteer and committee member at St Joseph’s Cricket Club, and does voluntary work with refugees.
+Mark is the facilities Manager at Geelong Football Club, and has an extensive background in facilities and operations management.
+Mark is also a volunteer and committee member at St Joseph’s Cricket Club and enjoys coaching junior cricket.
 He has completed bachelors degrees in science and commerce.
 Mark has served on the Gateways board since 2003.
+Mark has a wide range of experience in managing retail, commercial and hospitality properties.

 Karl Morris completed a Bachelor of Business Accounting at Deakin University and has a Master’s in Virtual Communications (RMIT) and is a graduate of the Australian Institute of Company Directors.
 Karl grew up in Ballarat and was elected to the Ballarat City Council from 1991 to 1994.
 He has extensive experience in media and advertising.
 He became the managing director of an ASX listed company The Mobi Data Group.
 Karl undertook his Master’s in Virtual Communications, leading him to his current position as Managing Director of GOOP Digital, a company that delivers websites and social media platforms for small and medium sized businesses.